Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 So, step one was to seed the sky with beacons and communications satellites.
 A job for which *Cally* was amply equipped.
 Even deep in her core, behind all the internal bulkheads and the thick structural components, the noise of hundreds of satellites being thrown to the solar wind sounded like rain on the roof.

-The first ship through the new beacons was the *Racing Thunder.* Her entire crew had recently been briefed on DEEP RELIC and their reaction on learning their new mission had been...grim.
+The first ship through the new beacons was the *Racing Thunder.* Her entire crew had recently been briefed on DEEP RELIC and their reaction on learning their new mission had been... grim.
 They’d taken a hefty chunk of shore leave, reportedly been the talk of the commune in the Alien Quarter for a week afterwards, and had gone back to their duties looking knife-sharp and laser-focused.

 In the weeks since then, their performance in fleet exercises had improved dramatically.
 That ship was a lance, now: the sharp tip of the naval spear, designed to do one thing extremely well: Claim the kinetic energy advantage, and *keep* it.